mateuszpoland/upwork-proposal-ai-agent/test_data/job_descriptions.md

 ## AI Prompt Engineer / OpenAI Fine-Tuning Specialist for Legal Document Generation

 ### Summary
-Title:
-AI Prompt Engineer / OpenAI Fine-Tuning Specialist for Legal Document Generation (UK TO BEGIN WITH)

 Description:
 We're seeking an experienced AI prompt engineer or OpenAI fine-tuning expert to help enhance the quality and legal robustness of documents generated through the OpenAI API.